Program Overview

 All ANSC majors take a core set of courses designed to provide them with the fundamental science background they will need.
 These courses include:

-• ANSC 101 - Introduction to Animal sciences
+• ANSC 101 - Introduction to Animal Sciences

 • ANSC 103 - Principles of Animal Science Lab

-• ANSC 204/205 - Anatomy and lab
+• ANSC 204/205 - Anatomy and Lab

-• ANSC 212/214 - Physiology and lab
+• ANSC 212/214 - Physiology and Lab

-• ANSC 314 - Animal Nutrition and ANSC 315 - Applied Animal nutrition
+• ANSC 314 - Comparative Animal Nutrition

 Animal Management Courses